-It was Deeyah’s love for the story, for Banaz, for Bekhal, and for Caroline, and for raising awareness for the issue of honor killing, which drove her to spend four years making this harrowing and deeply emotional film.
+It was Deeyah’s love for the story, for Banaz, for Bekhal, and for Caroline, and for raising awareness of the issue of honor killing, which drove her to spend four years making this harrowing and deeply emotional film.

 Banaz Mahmod was murdered by her own family, in an honor killing.
 This film tells Banaz’s story, in her own words, for the first time and tells the story of the extraordinary police team who refused to give up, and finally brought her killers to justice.

 Despite the horror, what emerges is a story of love.
 Banaz is a symbol of horror and hope in the fight to overcome oppression and outdated, abominable cultural practices, practices which claim the lives of thousands of other women like Banaz every year.

 Based in Oslo and London, Fuuse is an independent media and arts production company that tells the stories of those often silenced or ignored by the media.
-Fuuse exists to make heard the voices of women, people from minorities and third culture kids, to encourage debate and to celebrate diversity.
+Fuuse exists to make heard the voices of women, people from minorities, and third culture kids, to encourage debate, and to celebrate diversity.